 Moment Work by Tectonic Theater Project

 For more than two decades, members of Tectonic Theater Project have rigorously experimented with theatrical creation.
 In this three-hour Learn and Create Lab, you’ll explore devising theatre in the classroom and learn the tools to create original theatre.
-The lab is built on Moment Work as described in the book Moment Work: Tectonic Theater Project’s Process of Devising Theater by Moisés Kaufman and Barbara Pitts McAdams. *Double workshop session*
+The lab is built on Moment Work as described in the book Moment Work: Tectonic Theater Project’s Process of Devising Theater by Moisés Kaufman and Barbara Pitts McAdams.
+Participants need to bring two lines of text, one dramatic and one non-dramatic to use during the session (prose, a fortune cookie, an instruction manual, a newspaper article, etc.). *Double workshop session*

 Teaching with Viola Spolin’s Side-coaching Techniques (Reggi)